Azure/sap-hana/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Establish a connection to the ASCS node using a web browser
 1. Launch the required URL to access SWPM shown in [Software Provision Manager output](#Example-Software-Provision-Manager-output)
 1. Accept the security risk and authenticate with the systems ROOT user credentials
-1. Navigate through the drop-down menu to the "ASCS Instance" relevant to your installation
+1. Navigate through the drop-down menu "SAP S/4HANA Foundation 2020" > "SAP HANA Database" > "Installation" > "Application Server ABAP" > "Distributed System" > "ASCS Instance"
 1. Select the `Custom` Parameter Mode and click "Next"
 1. The SAP system ID should be prepopulated with {SID} and SAP Mount Directory /sapmnt, click "Next"
 1. The FQDN should be prepopulated.
 Ensure “Set FQDN for SAP system” is checked, and click "Next"